79 COLLEGE AVE WELCOME HOME

 Picture

-Although this picture was taken at a later date, the quad area between Balentine Hall and Chadbourne Hall was the cow pasture on campus.
+Although this picture was taken at a later date, the quad area between Balentine Hall and Chadbourne Hall was

 Picture